-4 Performance Figures below are representative of assembled sensor PCBs 013-0036 and sensor PCBs built to Sensor Blueprint 010-0099.
-Measurements are taken with a typical target PN 013-1020, and Type 6 CAM204 CTU Circuitry (see CAM204 datasheet, grade A components), at room temperature and in free space unless otherwise stated.
+4 Performance Figures below are representative of assembled sensor PCBs 013-0043 and sensor PCBs built to Sensor Blueprint 010-0111.
+Measurements are taken with a typical target PN 013-1020, and Type 6 CAM204 CTU Circuitry (see CAM204 datasheet, grade A components), at room temperature.
 Sensors are mounted flush against a flat surface for test purposes.
 Measurements are presented as a function of Gap, which is defined in Figure 3.
 Unless otherwise stated, values presented below are worst case across Y misalignment of up to 0.5mm.
+Measurements in this section are taken with an aluminium sheet behind the sensor PCB, as in Figure 9(a), unless otherwise stated.
+The Distance to Aluminium Sheet Behind Sensor PCB is defined in Figure 9(a).
+The absolute minimum value is 1.2mm, while measurements at 5.2mm are hardly influenced by the aluminium at all and are also representative of free space operation.
 4.1 End Valid Range End Valid Range is the distance each side of the Measuring Range over which the CTU chip's output remains VALID, as shown in Figure 8.
-It is a function of Gap as illustrated in Figure 9 below.
+It is a function of Gap and Distance to Aluminium Sheet Behind Sensor PCB as illustrated in Figure 10 below.

-Figure 9 End Valid Range as a function of Gap
+Figure 10 End Valid Range as a function of Gap

 4.2 Linearity Error Linearity Error is defined in section 3.4.
-Its value is also a function of Gap, as shown in Figure 10.
+Its value is also a function of Gap and the Distance to Aluminium Sheet Behind Sensor PCB, as shown in Figure 11.

-Figure 10 Linearity Error as a function of Gap 4.3 SinLength Value The SinLength parameter is the sinusoidal pitch of the fine sensor coil coupling, SinLengthA, as illustrated in Figure 7.
-Its value is mainly defined by the layout of the fine sensor coils.
-However the exact best fit value for use in Equation 1 is also a weak function of Gap, as illustrated in Figure 11.
+Figure 11 Linearity Error as a function of Gap 4.3 SinLength Value The SinLength parameter is the sinusoidal pitch of the fine sensor coil coupling, SinLengthA, as illustrated in Figure 7.
+Its value is mainly defined by the layout of the fine sensor coils, and is 28.80mm by design.
+However the exact best fit value for use in Equation 1 is also a weak function of Gap and the Distance to Aluminium Sheet Behind Sensor PCB, as illustrated in Figure 12.

-Figure 11 SinLength value as a function of Gap The exact SinLength value is also subject to $\sim \pm 0.1\%$ error due to stretch error in the PCB fabrication process.
+Figure 12 SinLength value as a function of Gap The exact SinLength value is also subject to $\sim \pm 0.1\%$ error due to stretch error in the PCB fabrication process.
 Thermal expansion also affects the length of the PCB and hence the SinLength value.
 Its magnitude is ~ 13 ppm/°C, assuming FR4 PCB material that is allowed to expand.

 4.4 Amplitude In addition to reporting position, the CTU chip also reports Amplitude.
-Amplitude is a useful measure of system health, and reduces with Gap as shown in Figure 12.
+Amplitude is a useful measure of system health, and reduces with Gap as shown in Figure 13.
 Amplitude also reduces with the presence of nearby metal, and sensor installations should be checked to ensure any reduction is not excessive.
+See also section 4.6.

-Figure 12 Minimum Reported Amplitude as a function of Gap, free space 4.5 Noise Free Resolution Noise Free Resolution is defined in section 3.3.
+Figure 13 Minimum Reported Amplitude as a function of Gap, free space 4.5 Noise Free Resolution Noise Free Resolution is defined in section 3.3.
 It is a function of the signal level detected by the CTU chip.
-It therefore reduces with Gap in a similar way to Reported Amplitude as illustrated in Figure 13.
+It therefore reduces with Gap and metal proximity in a similar way to Reported Amplitude as illustrated in Figure 14.

-Figure 13 Noise Free Resolution as a function of Gap, CAM204 CTU chip, free space Quoted Noise Free Resolution is based on single measurements from a CTU chip.
+Figure 14 Noise Free Resolution as a function of Gap, CAM204 CTU chip, free space Quoted Noise Free Resolution is based on single measurements from a CTU chip.
 The host may average (or otherwise digitally filter) measurements to yield a higher resolution than shown above, at the expense of greater latency.